 For the small sample of cats treated in the study, there were positive outcomes for cats with as little as 5 mg/kg dosage of GS.
 However, relapses occured for other cats in the study even at this dosage.
 A higher dosage at 10 mg/kg was able to treat one cat that relapsed in the study.
 Many of admins in the Facebook groups have started suggesting treatments for Neurological and Ocular cases at dosage substantially above 10 mg/kg.
 If relapses occur for these cats, then further increases will likely be necessary to yield successful treatment outcomes.

 Given the high dosages that are likely necessary to treat cats with Neurological and Ocular symptoms, treatment costs can be very high.
 Because there is limited data on treating cats with Neurological and Ocular forms of FIP, it is not known, at this time, what the long-term success rate is likely to be.
-With that said, many individuals within the Neurological and Ocular FIP Warrior Facebook group have reported positive outcomes.
+With that said, many individuals treating for Neurological and Ocular FIP have reported positive outcomes.

 Dr. Pedersen, the researcher from UC Davis that first discovered the efficacy of using GS-441524, has cautioned against using oral forms of GS when treatment dosage reaches 10 mg/kg or higher.